Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 This relies on the affine structure in neural networks: this simplification makes sense in a somewhat more restricted setting than the general setting above.
 Suppose that the activation function

 can be written as a composition of a fixed, non-linear activation function $\phi$ and a quantity $y_k$ that is an affine function of $a_{i_1},\ldots,a_{i_{n_k}}$:

 such that when $\theta_k$ ranges over its values, $y_{k,\theta_k}$ ranges over all possible affine functions of $a_{i_1},\ldots,a_{i_{n_k}}$.
 For this to make sense, we now have to assume that the activities $a_k$ live in an affine space.
-So let us go back\footnote{Technically, this would be best described with activities taking values in affine manifolds.
-The ``weights'' are then the partial derivatives $\partial{y_k}/\partial{a_i}$, which are well-defined linear maps from the tangent space of $a_i$ to the tangent space of $y_k$.} to activities with values in $\R$, but without any preferred origin and scale for activities: we look for invariance under replacement of $a_i$ with $\alpha_i a_i+\beta_i$.
+So let us go back to activities with values in $\R$, but without any preferred origin and scale for activities: we look for invariance under replacement of $a_i$ with $\alpha_i a_i+\beta_i$ and likewise for $y_i$.

 In any given parametrization (choice of origin and basis) of $a_i$ and $y_k$ we can write

 for some values $w_{ik}$; specifying the parameter $\theta_k$ is equivalent to specifying these quantities.

 But this decomposition will change if we change the affine parametrization of activities: if $a'_i=\alpha_i a_i+\beta_i$ and $y'_k=\gamma_k y_k+\delta_k$ the relation becomes $y'_k=\delta_k+\sum_i \gamma_k w_{ik} \alpha_i^{-1}(a'_i-\beta_i)+\gamma_k w_{0k}=\sum_i (\gamma_k w_{ik}\alpha_i^{-1})a'_i+(\gamma_k w_{0k}+\delta_k-\sum_i w_{ik}\alpha_i^{-1}\beta_i)$ so that the new weights are $w'_{ik}=\gamma_k w_{ik}\alpha_i^{-1}$ and the new bias is $w'_{0k}=\gamma_k w_{0k}+\delta_k-\sum_i w_{ik}\alpha_i^{-1}\beta_i$.
 In particular we see that there is no intrinsic ``separation'' between the bias and the weights; but that there is a separation between $w_{ik}$ and $w_{i'k}$ for different incoming units $i$ and $i'$.
 This is formalized as follows.